spdk/spdk/test/pmem/test_plan.md

 to 512; other pool files should have the same block size as specified in create command
 - call return code = 0; block sizes as expected
-- call delete_pmem_pool on all created pool files
+- call bdev_pmem_delete_pool on all created pool files

 #### bdev_pmem_create_pool_tc7
 Negative test case for creating pmem pool file with total size of less than 16MB.